samsung-cnct/kraken-lib/Documentation/security/README.md

 ```

 ## RBAC
-It succeed to login but cant have proper right to access kube-apsierver yet.
+It should have succeeded to login, however, we don't have the proper rights to access kube-apiserver yet, you can verify this by doing the following:
-Check it.

 ```bash
 $ kubectl get pod